 The interwoven 'EFC' design was adopted between 1922 and 1930.
 However, no badge was adopted until 1972 when a bold 'EFC' design was used.
 The shield design with the Latin text was first introduced on Club shirts in 1978.

-Since that original use, the Crest has been modified and re-designed five times - with the most recent evolution announced in May 2013.
+Since that original use, the Crest has been modified and re-designed five times - with the most recent evolution implemented ahead of the 2013/14 campaign.